Listen to this article

 #2 Working from Home Outside MSA

-Normally, working from home that falls outside the metropolitan services area requires a newly approved LCA from DOL and H1B amendment.
+Normally, working from home that falls outside the metropolitan services area requires a newly approved LCA from DOL and an H1B amendment.

-During special situations like Coronavirus, the employer can ask H1B workers to work from home outside MSA if these conditions have been met without H1B Amendment:
+During special situations like Coronavirus, the employer can ask H1B workers to work from home outside MSA if these conditions have been met without the H1B Amendment:

 (A) Work for up to 30 days